papis/papis/doc/source/library_structure.rst

           ├── notes.tex
           └── output.pdf

-The first thing that you might notice is that there are really many folders of course.
-Just to check that you undeerstand exactly what is a document, just please think about which of these pdfs is not a valid papis document...
+The first thing that you might notice is that there are many folders.
+Just to check that you understand exactly what is a document, please think about which of these pdfs is not a valid papis document...
 That's right!, ``folder1/paper.pdf`` is not a valid document since the folder1 does not contain any ``info.yaml`` file.
-You see also that it does not matter how deep the folder structure is, you can have in your library a ``physics`` folder, where you have a ``newton`` folder, where also you have a folder containing the actual book ``document.pdf`` plus some supplementary information ``supplements.pdf``.
-In this case inside the ``info.yaml`` you would have the following ``file`` section
+You see also that it does not matter how deep the folder structure is in your library: you can have a ``physics`` folder in which you have a ``newton`` folder in which you have a folder containing the actual book ``document.pdf`` plus some supplementary information ``supplements.pdf``.
+In this case, inside the ``info.yaml`` you would have the following ``file`` section

 .. code:: yaml